The following works involve Signed Language as a significant aspect of the plot:

 - That Deaf Guy is all about the day-to-day life of a deaf man, his translator wife, and their CODA (Child Of Deaf Adult) son.
 Aspects of signed language and Deaf culture are central conceits.

 - Runewriters gives us Tarri, The Heart of the party, who's deaf and communicates in a language represented as ASL.

 - One minor character in Girls with Slingshots is a deaf woman named Melody.
 She frequently communicates with signs, and it's used for Bilingual Bonus at one point.

 - The Order of the Stick being a D&D-based webcomic, the Drow signed language crops up once, used by Tarquin to communicate with a deafened ZZ'dtri.
 The "Common Drow Hand Signs"◊ bonus art parody the concept.

 - In the The Saga of Tuck, Tuck is fluent in ASL because he had communication problems when he was a child, so his family and Mike learned it as well.
 This becomes very handy to secretly talk in plain sight without listeners and to befriend a deaf girl in Seasons.

 - Whateley Universe:

 - At the Whateley Academy, signed language is used by a significant subset of the student population to deal with people whose mutations leave them unable to speak, or unable to speak safely, although the details are often glossed over.

 - It is explained that Razorback signs in both AUSLAN and ASL, because he learned the former first, and that he's had to make some adjustments to both because of his saurian digits.

-- In The Little Mermaid episode, "When You Wish Upon a Starfish" Ariel meets a deaf mermaid girl named Gabriella who spoke with signed language while her octopus friend interpreted for her.
+- In The Little Mermaid episode, "When You Wish Upon a Starfish", Ariel meets a deaf mermaid girl named Gabriella who speaks with signed language while her octopus friend interprets for her.